kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ### How does CA deal with unready nodes?

-From 0.5 CA (K8S 1.6) continues to work even if some (up to 33% or not greater than 3, configurable by `--max-total-unready-percentage` and `--ok-total-unready-count` flags) percentage of nodes is unavailable.
-Once there are more unready nodes in the cluster, CA stops all operations until the situation improves.
+From 0.5 CA (K8S 1.6) continues to work even if some nodes are unavailable.
+The default number of tolerated unready nodes in CA 1.2.1 or earlier is 33% of total nodes in the cluster or up to 3 nodes, whichever is higher.
+For CA 1.2.2 and later, it's 45% or 3 nodes.
+This is configurable by `--max-total-unready-percentage` and `--ok-total-unready-count` flags.
+Once there are more unready nodes in the cluster,
+CA stops all operations until the situation improves.
 If there are fewer unready nodes, but they are concentrated in a particular node group, then this node group may be excluded from future scale-ups.